IT in 2012: A year in review

 Having said that, we’ve also seen numerous businesses moving to a cloud infrastructure, even though a cloud-based model may not be the best solution for their business or operations.
 Too many businesses have been buying cloud services due to the marketing hype and slick sales.

-A lot of cloud providers have been selling service on the premise that cloud simplifies IT, but that’s not always the case.
-Businesses will need to analyse their own unique business needs to determine what will work, both now and longer-term.
+A lot of cloud providers have been selling service on the premise that the cloud simplifies IT, but that’s not always the case.
+Businesses will need to analyse their own unique business needs to determine what will work, both now and longer term.
 I’ve also seen companies sign-up to long-term cloud contracts with no understanding of how they’ll get in or out of a cloud platform.

 Thin-client computing has been on the rise for the last few years, generally driven by companies that are sweating their desktop assets during the downturn by moving computing onto central server platforms.
 It’s also been driven by cloud delivery and some by BYOD.
 This shift is generally a good thing, as it’s typically more secure and simpler to maintain.
 The rise of readily available bandwidth through 3G, 4G and wireless is also enabling remote workers to access systems as if they were based in the office.
 Plus, there’s no real need for the painful and productivity-draining IPSEC and SSL VPNs.